-- (0) At the time when a rate alarm upper limit alert is issued in CH1, the processing is to be performed. - (41) At the time when a rate alarm lower limit alert is issued in CH1, the processing is to be performed.
+(0) The processing at the time when a rate alarm upper limit warning is issued in CH1 is to be performed.

-• This program is an example to make the latest error code appear when an input signal error is detected in CH1, or an error occurs.
-After this, the program clears the error flag and the stored error code.
+This program is an example where after the processing of an input signal error of CH1, Input signal error detection flag and the stored error code are cleared.